 Although not a Hullonian by birth, more importantly, Patti was a Hullonian by heart.
 All who knew Patti personally or admired her photography were touched by her innate sense of the beauty of Hull peninsula and her fiercely loyal admiration of all its inhabitants.
 The Lifesaving Museum is taking this opportunity to pay tribute to the soul of Patti captured through this retrospective.
 Come join us so you might also fee that beauty captured through her photography.
 Follow this link to learn more about her work.

-A feast for winter-weary eyes, our 23rd annual regional juried art show averages more than 70 works of art by dozens of talented artists from the South Shore and beyond, celebrating the beauty of our coastal environment.
-This annual show is a marvelous opportunity for patrons to purchase original artwork: paintings, photography, drawings, sculpture, and fabric art while supporting both our local art community and HLM.
+A feast for winter-weary eyes, our 26th annual regional juried art show averages over more than 70 works of art by dozens of talented artists from the South Shore and beyond, celebrating the beauty of our coastal environment.
+This annual show is a marvelous opportunity for patrons to purchase original art work: paintings, photography, drawings, sculpture, and fabric art while supporting both our local art community and HLM.

 Keeping a Weather Eye interprets the historic Point Allerton Lifesaving Station in photographs, log book accounts, newspaper articles, artifacts, and film clips, as well as interactive elements for visitors of all ages.

 A traveling exhibit on loan from Mystic Seaport Museum, celebrates the special relationship shared by humans and dogs who live and work by the sea.

 Turn-of-the-century advertisements for Lifebuoy soap proclaimed the slogan "Lifebuoy Saves Lives" and featured images of heroic coastal lifesavers.